tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpdatasources/1-read.md

 title: Read a Datasource
 anchor: read-dcpdatasource
 fields:
+  id: Datasource ID
+  archived: Boolean indicating whether this DCP Service is archived
+  attributes: An array of all attribues inside this Datasource
   aws_secret_key: Secret key for provisioned aws account
-  archived: True if the Datasource has been archived
-  s3_path: S3Path for this Datasource
+  aws_access_key: Access key for provisioned aws account
+  created: Creation date of DCP Service
+  dcp_service_id: The DCPService this datasource is associated with
   description: A short description
-  name: The name of the Datasource
-  created: When this Datasource was created
+  is_optimizely: Boolean indicating if this is the Optimizely Datasource
   keyfield_locator_type: Type of keyfield locator.
-The keyfield locator is the client location for customer id for this Datasource
+The keyfield locator is the client location of this Datasource's
+                         customer id.
+Must be one of `"cookie"`, `"query parameter"`, `"js_variable"`, or `"uid"`.
   keyfield_locator_name: Name of keyfield locator.
+Required for all `keyfield_locator_types` except `"uid"`, and must
+                         match the regular expression `/^[a-zA-Z_][a-zA-Z_0-9\$]*$/`
   last_modified: Last modified date of this Datasource
-  attributes: An array of all attribues inside this Datasource
-  aws_access_key: Access key for provisioned aws account
-  id: Datasource ID
-  dcp_service_id: The DCPService this datasource is associated with
+  name: The name of the Datasource
+  s3_path: S3Path for this Datasource
 response: |
   {
-    "aws_secret_key": "ailb234vK/fakekeyc8SH8SeGCh2leiuX",
+    "id": 678,
     "archived": false,
-    "s3_path": "dcp/567/678",
-    "description": "Optimizely DW - First Party Data", "name": "Optimizely DW",
-    "created": "2015-08-20T23:26:08.41	4110Z",
-    "keyfield_locator_type": "js_variable",
-    "keyfield_locator_name": "_hashed_email_id",
-    "is_optimizely": false,
-    "last_modified": "2015-08-20T23:26:08.414140Z",
     "attributes": [],
     "aws_access_key": "AKfakekeyV8SH8XTJBUPO",
-    "id": 3389230072,
+    "aws_secret_key": "ailb234vK/fakekeyc8SH8SeGCh2leiuX",
+    "created": "2015-08-20T23:26:08.414110Z",
-    "dcp_service_id": 567
+    "dcp_service_id": 567,
+    "description": "First party data from my Data Warehouse", "is_optimizely": false,
+    "keyfield_locator_name": "_my_hashedEmailcookie",
+    "keyfield_locator_type": "cookie",
+    "last_modified": "2015-08-20T23:26:08.414140Z",
+    "name": "My Data Warehouse",
+    "s3_path": "dcp/567/678"
   }
 ---

-Read metadata for a single datasource

-`keyfield_locator_type` can be "cookie", "query parameter", "js_variable" or "uuid"

-All `keyfield_locator_types` except "uuid" should match the expression `/^[a-zA-Z_][a-zA-Z_0-9\$]*$/`
+Gets data of the specified datasource.